 | "Reconnecting" after base station power cycle |

 This is normal.
 The RTC automatically reconnects when the base station powers back on.
-The channel scanner will find the correct channel within a few seconds. |
+The channel scanner activates after about 15 seconds of silence and sweeps all channels, so recovery typically completes within 15 to 25 seconds. |

 | RTC won't pair with a new base station |